Bored-Entertainment/mesaredux/README.md

 #### This project is scalable, and adding a new game is simple as the following steps:

-1. Find the game you wish to add; currently we support HTML5 and Flash game types.
+1. Find the game you wish to add; currently we support HTML5, DOS, and Flash game types.
 2. Ideally, you should be able to download the game files or `.swf`, you *can* send us a link to the game, but there's no guarantee we can add it.
 If you wish to add a game, but do not have the relevent files, please open an **Issue**, not a Pull Request.
 3. If you aim to add a HTML5 game, ensure that the main HTML file is named `index.html` instead of `game.html`, `app.html`, etc.
 4. If you aim to add a Flash game, ensure that your `.swf` file is named `game.swf` and set the front-matter `type` to `flash`.